 1. Discretionary Trust

-Discretionary trusts are also referred to as ‘discretionary family trusts’ and are typically connected to other aspects like tax planning or asset protection between family members.
+Discretionary trusts are also called ‘discretionary family trusts’ and are typically connected to other aspects like tax planning or asset protection between family members.
 In a discretionary trust, beneficiaries do not have set interests in the trust income or the associated property.

-However, discretionary trusts offer the ability to decide whether they are to receive trust income or capital and the amount that would equate to at the trustee’s discretion.
+Discretionary trusts offer tax benefits by allowing income distribution to beneficiaries in lower tax brackets.
 The trustee, who is legally responsible for managing the trust, can distribute income and capital gains to any family member at their own discretion.

 2. Fixed Trust

-Fixed trusts are often structured as unit trusts, where beneficiaries hold units similar to shareholders in a company.
+Fixed trusts are often structured as unit trusts, where beneficiaries hold units that entitle them to a proportionate share of income and capital, similar to shareholders in a company.
 A unit refers to a piece of property that makes unit holders eligible for a specific proportion of the capital (i.e., the company and the amount it earns).

 For example, a trust could feature 100 units and four beneficiaries, each holding 25 units.
 These are paid out in the form of dividends.
 In these cases, the trustee does not need to exercise any discretion when splitting income and distributing income, as every beneficiary is entitled to a fixed share of the trust’s income and capital.